The 4 m International Liquid Mirror Telescope

 - A drive system.

-The mercury mirror of the ILMT has a 4 meter diameter with an aperture of f/2 defined by the speed of rotation.
+The mercury mirror of the ILMT has a 4-meter diameter with an aperture of f/2 defined by the speed of rotation.
 A 4Kx4K CCD camera manufactured by 'Spectral Instruments' and which can operate over the 4000 to 11000 Å spectral range (SDSS filters g', r', i' are available), will be positioned at the prime focus of the ILMT at about 8m above the mirror.
-The mirror being parabolic in shape requires an optical corrector to get a flat focal surface of about 27 arcminute in diameter.
+As liquid mirror telescopes cannot be tilted, they cannot track as conventional telescopes do.
+The tracking is done artificially by using a technique called Time Delay Integration (TDI), in which the CCD electronically transfers its charge from one column to the next.
+The mirror being parabolic in shape requires an optical corrector to get a flat focal surface of about 22 arcminutes in diameter.
 All these elements are mechanically coupled by an external structure and a spider.

 The ILMT achieved first light in the 2nd week of May 2022.
 Using the first light observations through the g, r and i Sloan filters, a colour composite image (shown below) of a small portion of the sky was prepared.
 To highlight the features of galaxies and other stellar objects, the green colour has been slightly enhanced in the image.
 NGC 4274 Galaxy can be seen in the top right corner.